 Foods that should be limited or avoided during cisplatin treatment

-The following have been reported to interfere with the effectiveness of cisplatin:
+The following foods or important components been reported to interfere with the effectiveness of cisplatin:

-Please note that, unlike salmon and the closely-related Arctic char, research suggests that herring, sardines, anchovies, mackerel, lake trout and similar fatty fish should not be consumed the day before through the day after a chemotherapy treatment.
+Please note that preliminary research suggests that sardines, mackerel, lake trout and similar fatty fish should not be consumed the day before through the day after a chemotherapy treatment.
 Such fish have been shown to incorporate two fatty acids (12-oxo-5,8,10-heptadecatrienoic acid (KHT) and hexadeca-4,7,10,13-tetraenoic acid (16:4(n-3))) which can induce resistance to platinum-based chemotherapy drugs.
 In addition, these fish should be consumed only in moderation during the remaining days of each cycle.

-Supplements & other that should be avoided during cisplatin chemotherapy
+Supplements & other that should be avoided on cisplatin

 - Apigenin supplements